 The huge souk of the medina stretches right behind Jemaa el Fna square.
 It is divided by-products, and the best thing to do is to get lost in this labyrinth and its narrow streets.
 Strolling here, you will find the Souk Addadine for metal objects, the Souk of the Dyers where the skeins of wool and silk are worked and the Souk Chouari for baskets and the turning of wood.
-But also the Souk Smata where the famous babouches (typical Moroccan slippers) and leather belts, Souk Attarin for copper and brass, Souk Semmarine for clothing, the Souk Siyyaghin for jewels, the Souk El Kebir for leather and other many shops selling colourful spices, dates, olives, candies, fruit and vegetables.
-No worry, the souk is also plenty of souvenirs shops, be ready to haggle!
+But also the Souk Smata where the famous babouches (typical Moroccan slippers) and leather belts, Souk Attarin for copper and brass, Souk Semmarine for clothing, the Souk Siyyaghin for jewels, the Souk El Kebir for leather and other many shops selling colourful spices, dates, olives, candies, fruit, vegetables and indeed souvenir.

 3) Koutoubia Mosque